Hi, friends! 💖

 FONDA LEE: I like how Green Bone culture places a high value on family, honor, and friendship.
 The downside is the cronyism, nepotism, and patriarchial practices.
 I think Shae would agree with me.

-In Jade City, there was a bed scene (I admit, I expected more) and there were also some in Jade War.
+In Jade City, there was a bed scene and there were also some in Jade War.
 Can we expect the same in book 3?
-Also, how was writing sexy scenes for you?
+In addition, how was writing sexy scenes for you?
 Like, does writing an intense sexy scene feel the same as writing an intense fight scene?

 FONDA LEE: I really enjoy writing sex scenes!
 And yes, they feel like writing fight scenes (which I also love, obviously).
 Fight scenes and sex scenes are both about characters relating in a very physical and emotional way.
 There will be sexy times in the third book, I’m sure.